basva923/GarminLive/README.md

 This application retrieves live activity data from your Garmin devices and shows it on the screen.

+An apk release build is available in the release assets.

 ## Requirements
 - Garmin Connect is installed on your phone
 - This application is installed on your phone